Esukhia/Sherab-Documentation/android-app-development-environment-setup.md

-# 📱 Android App Development Setup for Open edX
+# 📱 Android App Development Environment Setup for Open edX

 This guide walks you through setting up Android Studio and configuring a local development environment for running the Open edX Android app.